 If you have occupied a piece of land for a number of years, you may be able to claim ownership of the land using the land using the adverse possession procedure.
-Ownership in this context means Possessory Title – it is not quite as good as Title Absolute, which you would generally receive if you bought a plot of land but to most intents and purposes, Possessory Title means you ‘own’ the land.
+Ownership in this context means Possessory Title.
+This is not quite as good as Title Absolute, which you would generally receive if you bought a plot of land but, to most intents and purposes, Possessory Title means you ‘own’ the land.

 Proving adverse possession

 To claim adverse possession of a piece of land, firstly (and probably unsurprisingly), you must have possession of the land.
 This possession must be ‘adverse’.
 In this context, ‘adverse ‘ refers to the original owner’s title.
 If you rent or have been given permission to use the land, your possession is unlikely to be ‘adverse’.

 If for example, you have fenced-off an area with high barbed wire so no one else can access it, your possession is likely sufficient for adverse possession.
 However, these situations are rare.
 It is also difficult to determine whether you have had sole possession or, if others have freely used the land.
 If others have had use, your possession may not meet the requirements for successfully claiming adverse possession.

 Although, there have been cases where others being able to access the land was less fatal to an application.
 For example, an individual put down paving slabs on an open area of land to sometimes park on, but no one else used it.
 In this case, the individual treated the land as you would expect an owner to – paving and parking on it.
 The fact others were, in theory, able to access it was less of an issue when determining adverse possession.
 No one had accessed it and it was used as you would expect an owner to use their parking space.